droid-app-dev/JetpackComposeLoginDemo/README.md

 # LoginFeatureTemplateUsingJetpackCompose

-This is a complete functional template for login and registration flow for any #Android #App using #JetpackCompose.
+This is a demo project that showcases how to create a login screen using Jetpack Compose in Android.
+The project uses the latest Android Jetpack Compose toolkit to build the UI. #Android #App using #JetpackCompose.

+#**Requirements**

+- Android Studio Arctic Fox or later
+- Android SDK 30 or later
+- Kotlin 1.5 or later

 <img src="pics/Screenshot_20230517_004328.png" width="400"/> <img src="pics/Screenshot_20230517_004402.png" width="400"/>